sudocrystal/cs-fundamentals/interview-prep/interview-tips.md

 Each ListItem has a ```value``` method which returns the value stored in the list item, and a ```next``` method that returns the next ListItem if it exists and ```nil``` if that item does not exist.

-Try to come up with _two_ solutions to this problem.
-Explain why 1 solution is better than the other.
+`Try to come up with _two_ solutions to this problem.
+Explain why 1 solution is better than the other.`

-Is there a better solution?